 Additionally, if drugs are detected in the boat operator’s system, the operator may be guilty of a BUI without any detectable amount of alcohol in their system.
 If there is evidence of a controlled substance, an intoxicating prescription, or over-the-counter medication, we may be able to use this as evidence to prove that the boat operator was negligent.

 According to the Georgia Department of Natural Resources Law Enforcement Division, there were 135 boating incidents in 2017.
 These incidents led to 15 boating fatalities and 63 boating injuries.
 There were also 63 drownings.
 There were even 189 reported BUI offenses.

-If you were injured in a boating accident in Georgia, or your loved one lost his or her life, do not hesitate to call our boating accident legal team at Allen & Scofield Injury Lawyers, LLC.
+If you were injured in a boating accident in Georgia, or your loved one lost his or her life, do not hesitate to call our boating accident legal team at Graham Scofield Injury Lawyers.
 We have handled boat and other water-related accident claims for decades.
 We will help you pursue fair compensation for your injuries.

 Boat Accident Compensation

 The financial repercussions of a boating accident are daunting.
 You may be unable to work for an extended period of time.
 Your health insurance may not cover all of your medical bills.
 You may need long term medical care.
 Those concerns may worry you so much that you don’t focus upon healing from your injuries.

 We will fight for you to obtain fair compensation for your physical, psychological, and financial injuries.
 That way, you can devote all of your physical and mental energy to recovering from your injuries.
 The types of damages that we will help you recover include: